-This newsreel shows a large gathering of people in front of the Irish Transport and General Workers Union building (Liberty Hall) along with Jim Larkin, founder of the Irish Labour Party, ITGWU and the Workers Union of Ireland.
-This was most likely taken during the Lockout period of 1913 as we see shots of boats arriving with what appear to be supplies from English trade unions for the locked out workers.
+This newsreel shows a large gathering of people in front of the Irish Transport and General Workers Union building (Liberty Hall).
+They are joined by Jim Larkin, founder of the Irish Labour Party, ITGWU and the Workers Union of Ireland.
+This was most likely taken during the Lockout period of 1913 as we see shots of boats arriving with what appears to be supplies from English trade unions for the locked out workers.